dakoncic/MyFeatures/README.md

 To solve this problem, I made an app to help organize daily activities better.

-#TaskMinder
+#🗓️ TaskMinder
-TaskMinder is a web application designed to simplify your daily planning.
+**TaskMinder** is a web application designed to simplify your daily planning.
 It consists of single page with four main features:

-1. 7-Days Schedule: A weekly overview (including today) of your committed tasks, making sure you stay on track with your goals.
+1. **7-Days Schedule**: A weekly overview (including today) of your committed tasks, making sure you stay on track with your goals.
-2. One-Time Tasks: A section for non-repeating tasks that need to be completed once, such as:
+2. **One-Time Tasks**: A section for non-repeating tasks that need to be completed once, such as:
     - organize a bachelor party
     - research best investing options for retirement
-3. Repeating Tasks: A section for recurring tasks such as:
+3. **Repeating Tasks**: A section for recurring tasks such as:
     - exercise every other day
     - read at least 30 minutes each day
     - work at least 45 minutes each day on personal project outside work
     - listen at least 30 minutes of podcast every other day
-4. Notepads: Create as many notepads as needed to store general information, such as
+4. **Notepads**: Create as many notepads as needed to store general information, such as
     - budgets
     - vacation packing list
     - wish list for future purchase